Full Itinerary for Mongolia Nomad Horse Riding Adventure

 Day 3: Horse ride/hike to Tovkhom Monastery, visit Orkhon waterfall

-After a short drive out into the wild, forested steppe we will horse ride/hike up to Tovkhom Monastery, situated atop a small mountain with breath-taking panoramic views of the surrounding area.
+After a drive (2hrs) out into the wild, forested steppe we will ride up to Tovkhom Monastery, a UNESCO World Heritage Site, situated atop a small mountain with breath-taking panoramic views of the surrounding area.
 This is where

 Zanabazar, the head and founder of Mongolian Buddhism, created his famous art works and also the national script

-Day 4: Begin our horse ride/hike into Naiman Nuur region
+Day 4: Begin our horse ride into Naiman Nuur region

-We trek along the Orkhon valley before heading up into the mountain scenery, past numerous ger camps and pasturing livestock.
+Whilst our hosts prepare our horses and lunch, we take a walk to where Ulaan Tsutgalan (Red Convergence) River meets the Orkhon River and one of the biggest waterfalls in Mongolia.
+Then begins our journey into the Naiman Nuur mountains: we trek along the Orkhon valley before heading up into the mountain scenery, past numerous gercamps and pasturing livestock.
 The route takes us over small rivers and through valleys before ascending a forested mountain with a deep gash where a river cuts through it.
 We will stay with local families who will cook their traditional food for us and can help to bring in the herds of yaks and goats before nightfall when the stars come out in all their brilliance in this remote region.
-4-5 hours riding.
+4-5 hours riding. with opportunities for fast riding from our destination camp.

 Khuisiin Naiman Nuur means ‘eight lakes of the navel’ and we will see many of these lakes throughout our route.
 The area was created by volcanic eruptions 8000 years ago and is surrounded by the now extinct volcanoes.
-Our morning begins with a steep ascent up and over a pass before we make our way through a valley on a gentle incline up to Huis Nuur where we will stay with families who transport their gers here on yaks, with a wide vista of this absolutely stunning area.
-4 hours riding.
+Our morning begins with a steep ascent up and over a pass (we will be leading the horses for some of this time) before we make our way through a valley on a gentle incline up to Huis Nuur where we will stay with families who transport their gershere on yaks, with a wide vista of this absolutely stunning area.
+4 hours riding plus optional extension ride from the camp to lake Khuis Nuur.

 After making our way across the valley surrounded by many smaller lakes we again ascend up through more forest until we come to the biggest of the lakes; Naiman Nuur itself.
 With a long, forested peninsular cutting through its waters and steep mountains rising from its banks, it feels like a Norwegian fjord, and it is a great treat to ride alongside its waters.
 We head up into the high national park where we will meet back up with our vehicles and stay for the night.
-4-5 hours riding.
+Today is a day that just keeps on giving.
+It I s our longest day in the saddle – around 6 hours.
+There is the opportunity for some fast riding from the col above Naiman Nuur to the camp.

 Day 7: Drive to Bayan Gobi, ride a Bactrian camel in the desert

-Today we drive to the desert ger camp of Bayan Gobi, situated on the edge of the Gobi Desert.
+Today we drive to the desert gercamp of Bayan Gobi, situated on the edge of the Gobi Desert.
 We will ride enormous woolly Bactrian camels (two humps) across the sand dunes in this windswept, remote and beautiful spot, surrounded by mountains receding into the distance and the fearsome desert stretching for waterless miles upon miles to the south.
+Those not wishing to ride the camels can do a self guided walk in the local area.

 Day 8: Drive to Ulaanbaatar, watch traditional dancing